webdesserts/alchemist-js/Readme.md

           - CMY - CMYK
 ```

-When you go to convert between two color spaces, Alchemist will search the tree
+When you go to convert between two color spaces, Alchemist will search the tree,
-figure out what the quickest convertion path to that color space and memorize
+figure out the quickest convertion path to that color space, and memorize it for
-it for the next time you need it.
+the next time you need it.

 The API
 -------